victor-gil-sepulveda/pyRMSD/README.md

 ### Testing
 Once installed you can run the tests in *pyRMSD/test* using:

-    > python -m unittest testCondensedMatrix testMatrixHandler testMatrixNeighbours testMatrixStatistics testRMSDCalculators testPdbReader
+    \> python -m unittest testCondensedMatrix testMatrixHandler testMatrixNeighbours testMatrixStatistics testRMSDCalculators testPdbReader

 You can use the benchmarks in *pyRMSD/benchmark* to tune CUDA or OpenMP parameters.
 ## USING IT
 ### Getting coordinates
 To use the module the first thing will be to extract all the coordinates from a PDB file.
-Coordinates must be stored the same layout that  prody uses:
+Coordinates must be stored in numpy arrays, using the same layout that  Prody uses:

     Coordset: [Conformation 1, Conformation 2, ..., Conformation N]
     Conformation: [Atom 1, Atom 2,..., Atom M]